icub-tech-iit/documentation/docs/icub_firmware/firmwareupdater/firmwareupdater.md

 - In a terminal type `FirmwareUpdater -a` (or `FirmwareUpdater --admin`)
 - Select the `ETH` driver in the devices list
+- Click on `Discover`
-- Select the board by selecting its checkbox
+- Select the board by checking its checkbox
 - Click on `Force ETH Application`

 You should see the board running in the `eApplication` process and related version.

 **TBD inserire img application**

 #### Upload Application
 This allow you to upload a new application binary onto the board uP.

 - In a terminal type `FirmwareUpdater -a` (or `FirmwareUpdater --admin`)
 - Select the `ETH` driver in the devices list
+- Click on `Discover`
-- Select the board by selecting its checkbox
+- Select the board by checking its checkbox
 - Click on `Force ETH Maintenance`
 - Click on `Upload Application` and browse to the correct binary application file (official FW binaries are located at https://github.com/robotology/icub-firmware-build)
+- Click on `Set Def Boot eApplication` (this will jump to the app after the 5sec in `eLoader`)

 **TBD inserire img per upload**